 In the Middle School students are supported and extended in a variety of ways.
 The Learning Development and Support teachers formally assess student progress and provide advice, guidance and instruction in relation to individual needs.
 These teachers work collaboratively with the Middle School staff and families in developing and implementing an educational program that caters for the needs of individual students.

-A Gifted Education Co-ordinator in the Middle School supports the identification and tracking of students assessed as gifted.
-The co-ordinator works in conjunction with the Middle School staff to provide a differentiated program of enrichment and extension for identified students.
+The College Head of Talent and Potential supports the identification and tracking of High Potential learners.
+This leader works in conjunction with the Middle School staff to provide a differentiated program of enrichment and extension for identified students.

 Pastoral Care in the Middle School is a priority and is based on positive relationships.
 Each student belongs to a Home Group and has a Home Group Teacher with whom they spend a significant amount of contact time per week.